cyber-science/2022/_pages/registration.md

 <li>	Register as Presenter of Accepted Papers
 <ul>
 <li>	To get the discount for IEEE Membership, you must login with your IEEE Membership number in the registration form.</li>
-<li>	For each Accepted Paper, at least one author must register and pay the full Registration Fee (see table for details) .</li>
+<li>	For each Accepted Paper, at least one author must register and pay the full Registration Fee (see tables below for details).</li>
-<li>If you are registering in this category, you will enter the information for your accepted paper, including the Paper Type (Main Conference, Workshop, or Poster),
+<li>If you are registering in this category, you will enter the information for your accepted paper, including the Paper Type (Main Conference, Workshop/Special session),
-    Paper ID (Easychair paper ID), and Paper Title. (<b>Note: If the same author registers more than 5 papers, the 6th paper is free.
-Do not enter and pay for this 6th paper in the Cvent registration, as it is already entered in the EDAS site.
-This applies to one paper for every 6 papers sunmitted by the same author.</b>).</li>
+    Easychair Paper ID, and Paper Title. (<b>Note: The same author can register only one additional paper paying extra 210 USD.</b>).</li>
-<li>The deadline for registration and FULL payment for authors/presenters is (September 1, 2022 at 23:30 MST).
-If your full payment is not received by the deadline, your paper will be removed from the proceedings.</li>
+<li>The deadline for registration and FULL payment for authors/presenters is July 25th, 2022 at 23:30 MST.
+If your full payment is not received by the deadline, your paper will be not included in the proceedings.</li>
 <li>If you miss any portion of your papyment (e.g. an extra page), you may go back into the registration system and add it, even after you have completed your initial registration.</li>
+<li>Note: The paper must be presented during the conference; <b>"No Show Policy" will be applied</b>.</li>
 </ul>
 </li>